-Caps on concessional contributions: This paragraph sets out the cap for the 2008-2009 financial year and the cap is then indexed from year to year.
-You may make, or have made on your behalf, up to \$50,000 in concessional contributions (they used to be referred to as 'deductible contributions') in a year across all of your superannuation accounts.
+Caps on concessional contributions: This paragraph sets out the cap for the 2009-2010 financial year and the cap is then indexed from year to year.
+You may make, or have made on your behalf, up to \$25,000 in concessional contributions (they used to be referred to as 'deductible contributions') in a year across all of your superannuation accounts.
 Concessional contributions are taxed at 15%.
-Members aged 50 years or over in the 5 years from 1 July 2007 (and who are eligible to contribute to super) may make, or have made on their behalf, up to \$100,000 per annum in concessional contributions.
+Members aged 50 years or over in the 5 years from 1 July 2007 (and who are eligible to contribute to super) may make, or have made on their behalf, up to \$50,000 per annum in concessional contributions for the 2009-2010, 2010-2011 and 2011-2012 financial years.
 Generally, concessional contributions can only be made by employers or persons who are self-employed.

-Caps on non-concessional contributions: This paragraph sets out the cap for the 2008-2009 financial year and the cap is then indexed from year to year.
+Caps on non-concessional contributions: This paragraph sets out the cap for the 2009-2010 financial year and the cap may then be indexed from year to year (you will need to check this at the relevant time).
 You are entitled to make up to \$150,000 in non-concessional contributions (they used to be referred to as 'non-deductible contributions' and are contributions that are made from money on which you have already paid applicable income tax) in a year across all of your superannuation accounts.